monsoonmaelstrom/book2/book2.md

 “You were never supposed to know!
 None of you were ever supposed to know,” Davy shouts at him.

-“Because you did something to me to keep me from realizing!”
+“Because you did something to keep me from realizing!”
 I accuse.

 “No. Not me,” he says.